 11. Conclusion

 A good resume does not require a lot of experience.
-It requires proper presentation of whatever you have done.
-Even small projects and basic skills can create a strong impression if written correctly.
+It requires presenting whatever you have done in a way.
+Even small projects and basic skills can create an impression if written correctly.

-Focus on being clear, honest, and relevant.
-With a well-prepared resume, you can increase your chances of getting shortlisted and moving one step closer to your placement.
+The best resume format for students is the one that presents information clearly.
+Focus on being clear, honest and relevant.
+With a prepared resume you can increase your chances of getting shortlisted and moving one step closer, to your placement.